ScottCalcalas/XZDBfunction/README.md

 ---

-# Start & Package Installation
+# 2Start & Package Installation
 On the first run, the script will automatically install any missing R packages.

 Once installation finishes, the app will open in your browser automatically.